noa10/mataresit/README.md

 3. **Enhance** - Google Gemini enhances the data, validates formats, normalizes fields (merchant, payment method), suggests corrections, predicts categories, and calculates confidence scores.
 4. **Verify** - A side-by-side interface allows users to review OCR data alongside the receipt image, accept AI suggestions, and make corrections.
 Confidence indicators highlight potentially inaccurate fields.
 5. **Feedback & Store** - User corrections are logged to a `corrections` table, creating a feedback loop for future AI improvements.
 Final data is stored in the Supabase database.
-6. **Sync** - Verified expenses can be optionally synced to Zoho Expense.
+6. **Sync** - Verified expenses can be optionally synced to an external service.

 ### Key Features